huahaiy/talks/conj2018/PITCHME.md

 - Symbolic
   - Easy to build rigid/brittle systems
   - Hard to develop, for it is hard for human to think like machines
-  - Fixable with *enough* human efforts
+  - In principle, fixable with *enough* human efforts

 ---
 ### Two Roads to Integration